ernest22/Crypto/README.md

-# Crypto
+# Crypto Compilation
-Crypto for the Open Minded Skeptics
+Crypto for the Curious Open Mind